 While powering all your accessories and devices off road can seem like a daunting task, we hope we’ve helped knowing how to take your overlanding setup to the next level a little clearer.
-For more information on the perfect dual battery setup for you check out Shaun Whale’s video below.
+For more information on the perfect dual battery setup for you check out our epic off-grid Toyota Tacoma build.

 *Large capacity battery banks may require a few cycles to fully charge.